 - Positive Reframing: Simply put, positive reframing is the ability to see the bright side of any given situation.
 A study published in The Royal Society claims that focusing on positive emotions ‘spark’ actions that help people rise above their situation.
 For example, coping with addiction in the family can be difficult—but when accompanied by positive emotions such as hope, it is followed by an action such as deciding to go to rehab.

 - Finding Support: Another effective way of coping with problems is through seeking support.
 Support can be found in the form of expert help or peers who are going through the same struggles.
 For example, people who are coping with addiction and PTSD can seek support in dual diagnosis centers along with talk therapy groups for those who have substance use and PTSD.
+Joining groups of individuals going through the same thing may help establish the fact that you are not alone.

 - Relaxation: People dealing with anxiety can use relaxation techniques as a means to cope.
 Deep breathing, meditation, or nature therapy are all strategies that promote relaxation.
+Today, there are multiple apps available for guided meditation that can help practice relaxation.

 Take note that in some instances, “healthy” can be viewed as subjective.
 Although the examples of strategies mentioned above are generally healthy, they are still determined on a case-to-case basis if coping mechanisms are deemed appropriate for a given situation.